schroedk/euroscipy-2025-sbi-tutorial/README.md

   - [Last year's EuroSciPy Talk](https://pretalx.com/euroscipy-2024/talk/893KBK/), [slides](materials/2024-08-30-EuroSciPy2024-SBI.pdf)
   - [Sbi overview blog post](https://transferlab.ai/series/simulation-based-inference/)
   - [Sbi software paper](https://joss.theoj.org/papers/10.21105/joss.07754)

 - **Bring Your Simulator**: If you have a scientific simulator you'd like to apply SBI to, prepare a simplified version that:
   - Takes parameters as input (numpy array or torch tensor)
   - Returns observations as output (numpy array or torch tensor)
   - Runs in < 1 second per simulation
   - Example: `def simulator(params): return observations`

-### 4. Backup Option

-If you have any issues with local setup, you can use our Google Colab notebooks (links will be provided at the tutorial).

 ## 📋 Tutorial Outline